Samsung/tizen-docs/docs/application/vstools/tools/emulator-manager.md

 2. Click **+**.
 3. In the **Platform Configuration** dialog, select a base platform and platform image file.

     You can create a custom platform using a qcow2 or raw format image.
-Qcow2 is a platform image format that is released with the Tizen Studio.
+Qcow2 is a platform image format that is released with Tizen Studio.
 You can also create a qcow2 image by [exporting an emulator](#export).

     A platform image in the development stage is in raw format.
 If you launch an emulator with a raw image, you can see the current state of the image.
 This can be useful for platform developers.